-Did you know that you have a mind/body type?
 Learn a daily routine to improve health, increase energy, and feel happier, based on your mind/body type.
-This interactive course based in Ayurveda, an ancient system of holistic health, is an opportunity to create lasting changes in your life.
-Through a balanced diet, nutrition, meditation, mindfulness, and movement, this integrative lifestyle program takes you on a journey into healing and transformation.
+This interactive course based in Ayurveda, a comprehensive system of holistic health, is an opportunity to create lasting changes in your life.
+Through a balanced diet, nutrition, mindfulness, and movement, this integrative lifestyle program takes you on a journey into healing and transformation.

 "By meditating every day, you will allow the soul to infuse daily life."

 Create greater calm in your life while reducing anxiety and improving how you respond to life's pressures.
 A longtime practitioner and advocate of meditation, Genevieve guides hands-on meditation classes, courses and privates that help others discover the benefits.